vilijur/acnl-translated/README.md

 ### What folder are you working on as of now?
 Right now, I'm working on [the MailN folder](https://github.com/vilijur/acnl-translated/wiki/The-Script-folder#mailn-and-mailr).

+### How many spelling mistakes do you make
+Wayyyy too many.

 # Documentation
 I do plan to document the prosess so that others can do not just text hacks, but also ROM hacks for Animal Crossing: New Leaf.
 As of right now, that documentation does exist but barely.
 You can check it out [here.](https://github.com/vilijur/acnl-translated/wiki)